 In one notable case, Silver Golub & Teitell LLP represented a corporate whistleblower in his claim under the Federal False Claims Act against United Technologies that resulted in the largest award at the time recovered by the U.S. government under the Act, a settlement of $150 million.
 In another case, as lead counsel in what is believed to be the largest class action in Connecticut history, we successfully represented 40,000 current and former employees in their action against the Xerox Corporation for violations of ERISA pension laws.

-If you or a family member are seeking a law firm with experience in qui tam (whistleblower) lawsuits, please contact us today at email@example.com or call any one of our telephone numbers in the following towns to find out how we can help you:
+If you or a family member are seeking a law firm with experience in qui tam (whistleblower) lawsuits, please contact us today at firstname.lastname@example.org or call one of our telephone numbers in the following towns to find out how we can help you:

 Connecticut representation for qui tam whistleblower actions